 Feeling the Black Friday blues?
-It’s estimated that Brits will spend £3.95 billion on Black Friday and Cyber Monday this year – a sharp drop from sales of £6 billion in 2020 and £4.8 billion in 2021, but nevertheless still a huge figure – as they shop the latest deals at big name retailers.
+Last year, it was estimated that Brits spent £3.95 billion on Black Friday and Cyber Monday – a sharp drop from sales of £6 billion in 2020 and £4.8 billion in 2021, but nevertheless still a huge figure – as they shopped the latest deals at big name retailers.
 This year’s string of sales are also forecasted to produce 429,000 metric tonnes of greenhouse gas emissions from product deliveries, and see 80 per cent of products bought during this period end up in landfill shortly after.
 With over-consumption on the rise, many of us are boycotting sale season in favour of something different: Green Friday.

 Started as a means of raising awareness of the impact our shopping habits can have on the planet, Green Friday – or the ‘anti-Black Friday movement’ – is an event that promotes mindful shopping and environmental appreciation.
 Coinciding with Black Friday, it involves boycotting stores promoting the event, avoiding online sales and highlighting the massive scale of CO2 and waste produced during this period.